-In this guide, we’ll walkthrough all requisite steps to setup Amundsen - one of the most popular open source data cataloging tools.
+In this guide, we’ll walk through all the requisite steps to set up Amundsen - one of the most popular open-source data cataloging tools.

-For ease of unnderstanding, the setup process has been sequentially divided in the following steps:
+For ease of understanding, the setup process has been sequentially divided into the following steps:

 - Taking stock of requirements to install Amundsen

 - Understanding Amundsen architecture

 - Enabling Elasticsearch and Atlas

 To install Amundsen, you would need the following: